Monocacy National Battlefield

 Monocacy National Battlefield is a unit of the National Park Service, the site of the Battle of Monocacy in the American Civil War fought on July 9, 1864.
 The battlefield straddles the Monocacy River southeast of the city of Frederick, Maryland.
 The battle, labeled "The Battle That Saved Washington," was one of the last the Confederates would carry out in Union territory.
 The two opposing leaders were General Jubal Early, fighting for the South, and General Lew Wallace, fighting for the North.

 Location

 Monocacy National Battlefield is located in the center of a region with a number of other Civil War battlefields and sites.
 It is located on present-day Maryland Route 355 (Urbana Pike) a few miles southeast of the city of Frederick.
 Nearby Interstate 70 leads westward to Antietam National Battlefield and U.S. Route 15 leads northward to the Gettysburg Battlefield.
-To the south on U.S. 15 is the battlefield of Balls Bluff.
+To the south on U.S. 15 is the battlefield of Ball's Bluff.
 Monocacy National Battlefield is 50 mi west of Baltimore and 44 mi northwest of Washington D.C.